LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

   - [ ] Use a metaheuristic or evolutionary algorithm and then improve the solution with gradient descent

-  - Spatial analysis

   - Math analysis

     - [ ] Is there a local minimum or several minima?

     - [ ] What does a function that has a single minimum look like?

     - [ ] Is it concave or convex?

     - [ ] Is it linear?

     - [ ] Is this a continuous function?

   - [ ] Create heatmaps to see where the optimization of the different functions overlap to find a neutral point.

   - [ ] Explore other graphs to understand the space.

   - [ ] Does PCA work?